 Green value: Protected area pillar Africa’s Protected Natural Assets – The importance of conservation areas for prosperous and resilient societies in Africa

 Pillar 1 of the initiative, "Africa's Protected Natural Assets", highlights the multiple values of conservation areas in Africa for development and prosperity.
 It aims to raise awareness among decision-makers for the necessity to strengthen existing areas, to expand the coverage of protected land and seas and to increase investments in those areas as important assets of Africa’s natural capital.

 Fields of action are:

-- Flagship Report: The Africa's Protected Natural Assets Report presents a first of its kinds comprehensive assessment of the importance of conservation areas for key economic sectors and policy areas in Africa and provides recommendations to better recognise their value in decision making.
+Flagship Report: The Africa's Protected Natural Assets Report is a first of its kind comprehensive assessment of the economic and social importance of conservation areas in Africa and provides recommendations to better recognise their value in decision making.